-Level 1 securities primarily include equity securities and U.S. Treasuries.
+Level 1 securities primarily include trading securities and U.S. Treasuries.

-Level 2 securities primarily include corporate bonds, residential mortgage backed securities, commercial mortgage backed securities, asset backed securities, state and municipal obligations and foreign government securities.
+Level 2 securities primarily include corporate bonds, residential mortgage backed securities, commercial mortgage backed securities, asset backed securities, state and municipal obligations, foreign government securities and other securities.
 The fair value of these Level 2 securities is based on a market approach with prices obtained from third-party pricing services.
 Observable inputs used to value these securities can include, but are not limited to, reported trades, benchmark yields, issuer spreads and non-binding broker quotes.
 The fair value of securities included in an observable transaction with a market participant are also considered Level 2 when the market is not active.